yummyflan/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+As a student, I forked and cloned the starter code from this repository.
+I then built upon it to practice HTML, CSS, JS, jQuery and AJAX front-end skills.
+I also practiced my Node, and Express back-end skills.

+Please enjoy!
+- Alanna

 ## Getting Started